ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 ```

 Here we are going to look at three things:
 **mappings channel** - Holds the current instance of the mappings to use to debobfuscate the Minecraft source code.
 You can change the `version` value formatted by `YYYYMMDD-MCVERSION` to the current date or any mapping provided by [MCPBot](http://export.mcpbot.bspk.rs/).
-As of July 4th, 2020, Forge has been using a custom mapping system for 1.16, so you shouldn't change this variable.
+As of July 4th, 2020, Forge has been using a custom mapping system for 1.16 as they finish their new mapping system, so you shouldn't change this variable.
 **accessTransformer** - Allows you to set specific fields in the Minecraft source to different levels of access (e.g. public or protected).
 It provides a link to where the file is located within your current project.
 Uncomment this line if you would like to use access transformers within your project.
 I will be using reflection unless absolutely necessary, so I will leave this line commented.
 **data** - This section holds how the `runData` gradle task will execute.
 Append to the end of the `args` method `, '--existing', file('src/main/resources/')`.
 This will be useful later on when we start to go over [Data Generators](#).